Kenzazouitene/Opti_football/Social_economical_impact system/README.md

-This is the README for the Subsystem_1
+This is the README for the Maximising the social and economical impact of a football club
 =======

-*Example ...
-Please chage to suit your own system*

 Main script
 -------
-The subsystem_1.m MATLAB script should be run
+The social_economical_impact.m MATLAB script should be run entirely

 Execution time
 -------
-The execution time is approximately XX seconds
+The execution time is approximately 0.134805 seconds.

 Dependencies
 -------
-The script requires only MATLAB_R2018A
+The script requires the add-on symbolicpolynomials, the csv actualstatistics13 as well as MATLAB_R2018b